jsl5710/jsl5710.github.io/content/publication/conference-paper-AO/index.md

 publication_types: ["paper-conference"] # for journal article use ["article-journal"] and for preprint: ["article"]

 # Publication name and optional abbreviated publication name.
-publication: In *Findings of the Association for Computational Linguistics: Empirical Methods in Natural Language Processing*
+publication: In *Findings of the Association for Computational Linguistics, Empirical Methods in Natural Language Processing*
 publication_short: In *EMNLP*